robaru/sofamyroom/README.md

 ```
 `options.outputname` is the first part of the name given to the output file that stores the result of the simulation.
 The name must not contain the extension of the file, because SofaMyRoom takes care of that.
-`options.mex_saveaswav` tells SofaMyRoom to export the results to a Windows WAVE (.wav) file  (`options.saveaswav = true;`) or to return a MATALB numerical array.
+`options.mex_saveaswav` tells SofaMyRoom to export the results to a Windows WAVE (.wav) file  (`options.mex_saveaswav = true;`) or to return a MATALB numerical array.
-Note that one binary file stores the results of the simulation for every source-receiver couple,
-while there is one WAVE file for every source-receiver couple.
+Note that there is one WAVE file for every source-receiver couple.

 ### Notes about the receiver
 The format of the field `receiver(<i>).description` is the following: